seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - Create a responsive template that allows the user to quickly search for a specific Movie

-Search page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)
+The Search page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)

 ![Search 1](/docs/testing_screenshots/search.webp)